irisnet/irishub/docs/features/slashing.md

 ## Long Downtime

-In the fixed time window `SignedBlocksWindow`, the ratio of the time of the validator's absence from the block is less than the value of `MinSignedPerWindow`，the validator's bonded token will be penalized in the `SlashFractionDowntime` ratio, and the validator will be jailed.
+In the fixed time window `SignedBlocksWindow`, the ratio of the time of the validator's absence from the block is less than the value of `MinSignedPerWindow`, the validator's bonded token will be penalized in the `SlashFractionDowntime` ratio, and the validator will be jailed.
 Until the jail time exceeds `DowntimeJailDuration`, the validator can be released by executing `unjail` command.

 ### parameters